Skip to main content

 What to expect

-• Become a storyteller: Learn how to tell new stories, bring marginalised experiences to life and present alternative realities through your performance practice.
+• Become a storyteller: Learn how to tell your own stories, bring marginalised as well as mainstream experiences to life, and present alternative realities through your performance practice.

-• Diverse training: Experiment with new technologies such as virtual and augmented reality and learn how to act in digital, interactive and immersive performances.
+• Diverse performer training: Experiment with movement, voice and technologies and learn how to act in digital, interactive and immersive performances.

-• Collaborative performances: Take part in College productions with students from across disciplines and courses.
+• Collaborative performances: Take part in performances with students across disciplines and courses including costume, theatre design and production arts.

-• Characterisation: Learn how to embody different characters and present believable personas both on stage and on screen.
+• Characterisation: Learn how to embody a diverse range of characters and present believable personas.

-• Global perspective: Learn about different intercultural, world theatre and global performance practices.
+• Global perspective: Learn about diverse intercultural, world theatre and global performance practices.

 • Contextual understanding: Examine the politics of performance-making processes and learn how to develop an ethical and socially engaged practice.

-• Specialist training environment: Train in Wimbledon’s specialist performance space and have access to all our industry standard facilities including our theatre, technically enhanced studio, costume workshops, animation room and rehearsal studios.
+• Specialist training environment: Learn in Wimbledon's specialist performance studios including our theatre, technically enhanced studio, 3D lab, sound studios and rehearsal studios.
 View the Wimbledon facilities.

 Mode of study